Array Generation

 To Each Element

-is a list (its elements must be schema), each element of the generated list
+On the other hand, if items is a list (its elements must be schema), each element of the generated list

 satisfies the corresponding schema in the list.